Azure/azure-osconfig/docs/architecture.md

 The OSConfig Management Platform and the Management Modules may need to persist data locally to be available across device reboot.

-To make it easier for module developers, OSConfig can provide a Secure Store storage component either as a Dynamically Linked Shared Object library (.so) loaded by the OSConfig Platform or running in its own separate daemon process.
+To make it easier for Module developers, OSConfig can provide a Secure Store storage component either as a Dynamically Linked Shared Object library (.so) loaded by the OSConfig Platform or running in its own separate daemon process.

 The store can be accessed over a Store REST API modeled after the MPI REST API.
 The Store API can store and retrieve MIM settings per MIM components and MIM objects, per management authority, and can also add audit logging, to record who did what and when.
 A Store Client API can be provided as a static library.